• Skip to primary navigation

 To prevent soggy potatoes, rinse the shredded potatoes in a bowl of cold water to remove some of the starch, drain, then squeeze out the excess water from the shredded potatoes.
 Try to squeeze out as much as you can.
 Then proceed with the rest of the recipe for this vegan hash brown casserole.

-This method takes quite a bit more time and dishes so it's definitely worth it to use frozen hash browns if you can find them.
+This method takes quite a bit more time and dishes so it's worth it to use frozen hash browns if you can find them.

 cheese broccoli hash brown casserole in a baking dish